Kasia307584/kasa_apartment-rental-app--frontend/README.md

 Users should be able to:

 - View the optimal layout for the website depending on their device's screen size
-- Visualise photos in a lightbox and switch them
+- Switch photos in a gallery
-- Use dropboxes to see and hide content
+- Use dropdowns to see and hide content
 - Navigate the application from the menu and images
+- See the error page for unexisting URL endpoint

 ### Links